N-Minage/WEEK-4-IP/README.md

 [Neema Minage](https://github.com/N-Minage)

 #### **Description**
-*This is a venture to widen the customer base of a fictional pizza place by creating a web application where your customers can order different sizes of pizzas with one or more toppings with the option of home delivery.*
+*This is Nesh pizza web application where customers can order different sizes of pizzas with one or more toppings with the option of home delivery.*

 #### **Languages Used**